How to Find a Burial in

 Mount Pleasant Cemetery - Beth Israel, Tel: 450-661-7016.

 There are numerous non-Jewish cemeteries in and near Montreal.
-The largest
+The

-two are listed below.
+largest two are listed below.

 Mount Royal Cemetery (MRC) is largely Christian, but people of all

 faiths are buried there.
-The Temple Emanu-El cemetery is phyisically part of
+The Temple Emanu-El cemetery

-MRC.
-The MRC may include Temple Emanu-El burials.
+Temple Emanu-El burials.
 The MRC cemetery is fully

 indexed.
 Online access is currently not available but they will respond to